 “I was, I realise with hindsight, a slightly odd teenager.
 Definitely a geek, but an odd geek at that.
 Geeks are at least meant to obsess, collectively, over computers or comic books, but, alone among my friends, I obsessed over buildings, bollards and town planning.
 And while eighteen-year-olds in more fashionable parts were discovering MDMA and acid house, I was high on Zaha Hadid.
 I got my thrills from the Architectural Review.”

 Well, this geek eventually found his tribe.
 It took a while, mind you.
 I've always been interested in cities, spaces, buildings and geography, but also writing.
 It was hard to mix the two, at first.
-I got a place at Christ Church, Oxford University, to study for an MA in English literature, but after a Damascene conversion switched to geography, where I could look at maps and streets and landscapes all day long, and nobody would think I was strange.
+I got a place at Christ Church, Oxford University, to study for an MA in English literature, but 18 months later switched to geography, where I could look at maps and streets and landscapes all day long, and nobody would think I was strange.
 And so I did.
 My heart was stolen by architecture, so after Oxford I studied for an MSc in architectural history at the Bartlett Faculty of the Built Environment, University College London.
 And then I had to turn my peculiar passions into a job that paid the rent.

 I began as an assistant editor at Perspectives on Architecture, the Prince of Wales’s architectural magazine, before becoming head of exhibitions at the Royal Institute of British Architects, and then deputy editor of Space, The Guardian newspaper’s design and homes section.
 The Times asked me to become its architecture and design critic in 2003, and I stayed there until 2011, writing a weekly column and getting up close to all the latest buildings around the world.
 A dream job.
 A lucky boy.